 A: “Child Marriage” occurs when one or both of the parties to the marriage are below the age of 18.
-“Child Marriage” is currently legal in 48 states (only Delaware and New Jersey have set the minimum age at 18 and eliminated all exceptions), and 20 U.S. states do not require any minimum age for marriage, with parental or judicial waiver.
+“Child Marriage” is currently legal in 47 states (only Delaware, New Jersey, and Pennsylvania have set the minimum age at 18 and eliminated all exceptions), and 20 U.S. states do not require any minimum age for marriage, with parental or judicial waiver.
 Approximately 248,000 children were married in the U.S. between 2000 and 2010.
 The vast majority were girls wed to adult men, many much older.

 Q: What problems does “child marriage” cause?